zhaiyusci/peng/README.md

 ### The JSON input file

-Input files of dilute executable obey the [JSON format](https://en.wikipedia.org/wiki/JSON).
+Input files of peng executable obey the [JSON format](https://en.wikipedia.org/wiki/JSON).
 The users can find examples of input file in `examples/hexe/hexe.json`.

 Although the sample JSON file is self-explained, we list the keys below.